melle002/ISTA220/Homework/ista220homework08.md

 Shallow copy is when the clone method simply copies references  Deep copy includes binary data

 #### 2. What is the value of a reference after you declare and initialize it?
-Whatever it was initialized as
+A memmory address

 #### 3. How do you declare a value type?
-by stating datatype then variable name
+by stating datatype then variable name, semicolon

 #### 4. How do you declare a reference type?
- by providing an assignment operater followed by a value
+ by providing an assignment operater followed by new keyword

 #### 5. Does C# allow you to assign NULL to a value type?
-yes
+no

 #### 6. Can you assign a nullable value type to a non-nullable variable of the same type?
 Why or why not?
 No because it must use the original value assigned